azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 deployment.apps/myapi created
 ```

-Let's have a look at the pods...we should now have 4 replicas running in the cluster.
+Let's have a look at the pods.
+We should now have four replicas running in the cluster:

 ```shell
 $ kubectl get pods